Technology has never sat idle, it runs. It runs and changes at a pace that human beings need to keep up with. The same can be said for NFC.

 What are the Pros and Cons of NFC?

 While Near Field Communication is a fascinating technology, it is imperative to comprehend its pros and cons.
 Before integrating this gadget into a business or personal use.

-So, let us conclude what are its advantages and disadvantages.
+So, let us conclude what are NFC advantages and disadvantages.